Folded-Structures-Lab/timber-as/README.md

 # About
 *timberas* is a Python package with tools to support research and design of Australian timber structures.
-It can be used to detemine the material properties, section properties, and design capacities for structural members as per Australian Standard AS1720.1:2020 (Timber Structures Part 1: Design Methods).
+It can be used to determine the material properties, section properties, and design capacities for structural members as per Australian Standard AS1720.1:2020 (Timber Structures Part 1: Design Methods).

 # Documentation
 Detailed information on *timberas* is available in package documentation at [timberas.readthedocs.io](https://timberas.readthedocs.io/).
 This includes project background, examples, and an API reference guide.